ordina-jworks/ordina-jworks.github.io/_posts/2017-12-18-XPDays-Benelux-2017.md

 So, after the exercise, every non-question owner was able to help three different persons by helping with a different question each time.
 This exercise is called a [World Cafe](http://www.artofhosting.org/world-cafe/){:target="_blank"}.

-The outcome of the exercise was a group of people happy to have some concrete actions to start working with to try and solve their issues.
+The outcome of the exercise was a group of people, happy to have some concrete actions to start working with to try and solve their issues.

 More info on the Art of Hosting can be found in the following image and on the [mentioned website](http://www.artofhosting.org/){:target="_blank"}.